JimKw1kX/Havoc-C2-Modification-YARA-Free/README.md

 # Havoc-C2-Modification-YARA-Free

 # POC of modifying YARA signautre on [Havoc C2](https://github.com/HavocFramework/Havoc).
-This was during one of red team I had to modify open-source C2 to make YARA free, therefore it would be safer to execute in memory by a loader and evade common YARA scanning by EDRs.
-I was able to achieve 0% YARA detections.
-The main steps are the following:
+This project was from a red team engagement where I modified an open-source Command-and-Control (C2) framework to ensure it was YARA-free, enabling safer in-memory execution via a loader and evading detection by common YARA scans used by Endpoint Detection and Response (EDR) systems.
+I successfully achieved 0% YARA detection.
+The main steps are as follows:

 1.Modify [hash_func.py](https://github.com/JimKw1kX/Havoc-C2-Modification-YARA-Free/blob/main/Havoc/payloads/Demon/scripts/hash_func.py) to generate different hash values that are flagged by YARA rules